Enter your own figures in the calculator to find out how much compound interest you could make on your money.

 This is a compound interest calculator savers can use to get an idea of how returns and compound interest can work in their favour over the long term.
 It illustrates the effects of continuous compounding and the power of regular monthly savings over time.
 Fund charges or inflation have not been taken into account for this calculator.

-Please also take a look at our other helpful financial calculators such as the Junior ISA Calculator.
+Please also take a look at our other helpful savings calculators such as the Junior ISA Calculator.

 what does compound interest mean

 How to explain compound interest?

 Albert Einstein’s compounding interest definition was ‘The Eighth Wonder of the World’.

 Compound interest is different to simple interest in that you the saver will earn interest on interest.
 For example, if you were to invest £5,000, at an annual simple interest rate of 5%, you would earn £250 each year.
 After 10 years, you would have amassed a total of £2,500 in interest payments.
 Not bad.

 However, with compounding on your side, you would still earn £250 in year one, but this would be added to your total at the start of year 2.
 This would continue each year for the 10 years.

 After 10 years of continuous compound interest at 5%, the tally would equal £8,235.
 That’s an increase of £735 on the rate offered by simple interest.

 Try the cumulative interest calculator above to check your interest eared figure with a lump sum, a continuous contribution or both.